manosriram/manosriram.com/content/blog/concurrency_in_kvstores.md

 However, in the `.Get()` function,  we use `.RLock()` since we allow multiple process reading a value.

-We can event test these using a race condition command go provides.
+We can event test these using a race condition command go provides

 `go test ./tests -v --race`

 The above code is from a key-value store which I'm writing from scratch.
 You can find it [here](https://github.com/manosriram/nimbusdb)